Movie-booking-application-microservices/movieApp-eureka/README.md

  img:
 ![image](https://github.com/user-attachments/assets/c911933f-043a-4944-b864-e177cc0bdbad)

-api-gateway service: to serve as a proxy url for all requests that hits anymicroservice configured in gateway route.
+api-gateway service:
+It sits in front of a collection of services(that is configured in its route), acting as a single point of entry for all of them.
 Using API Gateway url to send request to movie app:
 ![image](https://github.com/user-attachments/assets/35ac1feb-edcb-4eed-a071-3e21f24b1ae8)